fubar2/toolfactory-galaxy-docker/README.md

 to preserve a working container.

 Both will open ports including 8080/9009.
 Privileged mode is needed to run the planemo biocontainer as a docker-in-docker image.
-If this is the first time you build the image, please immediately run the restart.sh script.
-The workflow will break otherwise for reasons unknown.
-A restart seems to work.

 `docker exec [container id] sh /usr/local/bin/restartall.sh`

 Wait until activity dies down before logging in.
+A lot happens so expect a 10-15 minute wait on a laptop.
+When there are no more conda or other build processes, you should be ok logging in.

 ## Demonstration tools

-There are currently 8 tools plus the TF that are built by running a workflow included in the image.
+There are currently a bunch of sample tools built by running a workflow included in the image.
 They illustrate the range of models for tool execution that the TF can produce, described in the next section.
 Run the workflow, selecting supplied history dataset names as shown to match the filename prompts in each input file field.
-Why doesn't the workflow runner do that?:

 ![Input file configuration to run the supplied workflow](files/TFWorkflow_setup.png?raw=true "Input file configuration to run the supplied workflow")